nietsmmar/dart_sse_client/README.md

   /// The number of retry won't accumulate, it will reset every time a connection is successfully established.
   /// If the maximum number of retries is reached, the stream will close with an error.
   maxRetries: -1,

   /// Called when an error occurred and a reconnection is about to be made.
   /// The callback won't be called if the maximum number of retries is reached.
   /// If this callback returns `null`, no retry will be made, and the error will be propagated to the stream.
   /// Check the source code's `ReconnectStrategyCallback` typedef for details of the callback parameters.
-  onError: (errorType, retryCount, reconnectionTime, error, stacktrace) => RetryStrategy(
+  onError: (errorType, retryCount, reconnectionTime, error, stacktrace) =>
+      RetryStrategy(

         /// The delay before the next retry.
 By default it will acknowledge `reconnectionTime` with an exponential backoff.
         delay: Duration(seconds: 5),

         /// Whether to append the "Last ID"
         appendLastIdHeader: true,
       ),
 );
 ```

+#### Notes

+Note that when using `AutoReconnectSseClient`, you should not rely on `await`-ing the `connect()` method and catching
+errors thrown by it to see when the connection is successfully established, as it returns a stream immediately.
+Instead,
+use the `onConnected` callback, which is called every time a connection is made.

+Also, note that `AutoReconnectSseClient` will consume all “errors” and “done” events from the underlying connection(s)
+when a reconnection is attempted, so the `onError()` and `onDone()` callbacks of the outer stream may not reflect the
+actual connection status, unless the reconnection fails permanently (i.e. the maximum number of retry is reached of
+`onError` returns a `null`) and the error is propagated to the outer stream.